garfbradaz/garfbradaz.github.io/_posts/2019-02-17-Episode-5-JSON-API-ASP.NET-Modelling-Controller-And-Unit-Tests-BookStore.md

 dotnet test
 ```

-The `test` will set off a `dotnet build` first then run our XUnit tests.
+The `test` will set off a `dotnet build` first then ran our XUnit tests.
 One test should fail and this will be outputted similar to this:

 > Total tests: 2.
 Passed: 1.
 Failed: 1.
 Skipped: 0.
 >